 An effective calm-down jar should have:

-- Activities to unwind: Blow bubbles, blow a balloon, colour a mandala, read a book, listen to music, etc.
+- Activities to unwind: Blow bubbles, blow a balloon, color a mandala, read a book, listen to music, etc.

 - Activities to comfort: Favourite toys, hugs